My Independent Greece Itinerary for a 2-Week Trip

 Plaka Hotel, Athens

-The rooftop on this hotel is enough of a reason to stay here.
-Add a great location and a superb breakfast and you’re set for a great time in Athens.
+The rooftop is enough of a reason to stay here.
+Add a great location and a solid breakfast and you have a strong base for exploring Athens.

-Find other Superb places to stay in Plaka, Athens.
+Find other top-rated places to stay in Plaka, Athens.

 Booking.com

-• 🕑 How long to stay: I suggest staying at least 2 full days in the city.
-It’s not huge, but the heat can slow you down more than you think.
+• 🕑 How long to stay: At least 2 full days.
+The heat slows you down more than the map suggests it will.

 • 💬 Words that define Athens: history, ancient, empire, urban, Parthenon, ruins